-This report documents the C implementation of Version 5 of the Icon programming language.
-Version 5 of Icon is available in two forms: an interpretive system and a compiler.
-This report concentrates on the major parts of the interpretive system - a translator, a linker, and an interpreter that contains a run-time system.
-The salient features of the compiler also are described.
-An additional section discusses how the implementation may be modified for new language features.
+This report documents the C implementation of Version 5.9 of the Icon programming language.
+This report concentrates on the major parts of the system - the translator, the linker, and the interpreter.
+An additional section discusses how the implementation can be modified for new language features.